cosc2336-ds-alg/assg00/README.md

 date: 'Summer 2021'
 ---

 # Objectives
 - Setup and explore your VSCode DevBox Environment
 - Learn some basic Git commands and workflow
 - Practice submitting an example class project
-- Make sure clas GitHub accounts are configured for git pushes and pull requests.
+- Make sure class GitHub accounts are configured for git pushes and pull requests.
 - Make sure VSCode development IDE is configured properly for C++ projects
-- Learn about unit testing framework used for class asignments.
+- Learn about unit testing framework used for class assignment's.

 # Description